justinlautner/Cassette/README.md

 ### Version

 The current version is a loose reflection of the state of the program.
-Formal release is scheduled for later this year, and will then be a more accurate representation of updates.
+Formal release is scheduled for [at some point, hopefully], and will then be a more accurate representation of updates.

 ## Considerations